HDest-Community/Blackhawk/README.md

 	- `bbn`: Nuclear bolt.
 To whom it may concern.
 - Configuration codes are:
 	- `semiauto`: Automatically pull the string back after firing.
 Only works when cycling to the next bolt.
 Reloading on a relaxed string requires manual pulling for the first time.
+	- `bolts:<codes>`: start with these specific bolts.
+Example: `bolts:rneir` will start you with Regular, Nuclear, Electric, Incendiary, Regular, in that order.
 - The crossbow does not have sights.
 That is intentional.
 Turns out most crossbows don't have factory sights.
 This one is one of those.
 Sorry, the AceCorp budget got spent on nukes.
 One day I might add sights if the lack of any starts to bother me too much.
 For now that's off the table.